Upper Austria in Winter

 The federal state of Upper Austria is known for:

-• crystal-clear lakes (including Lakes Attersee, Traunsee, Mondsee, Irrsee, Wolfgangsee and Hallstätter See) and impressive mountains (e.g., Hoher Dachstein (2,995 m), Torstein (2,948 m), Großer Priel (2,523 m), Traunstein (1,691 m), Hoher Nock (1,961 m) and Schafberg (1,783 m)) in the Salzkammergut region;
+• Crystal-clear lakes (including Attersee, Traunsee, Mondsee, Irrsee, Wolfgangsee and Hallstätter See) and impressive mountains (e.g., Hoher Dachstein (2,995 m), Torstein (2,948 m), Großer Priel (2,523 m), Traunstein (1,691 m), Hoher Nock (1,961 m) and Schafberg (1,783 m)) in the Salzkammergut region;

-• the European Capital of Culture, Bad Ischl Salzkammergut;
+• The European Capital of Culture, Bad Ischl Salzkammergut;

-• the province's capital Linz on the Danube with its eponymous treat, the Linzer Torte;
+• The province's capital Linz on the Danube with its eponymous treat, the Linzer Torte;

-• the hilly Mühlviertel region;
+• The hilly Mühlviertel region;

-• its 50 breweries and 100 types of beer.
+• Its 50 breweries and 100 types of beer.

 The region's previous name was "Österreich ob der Enns" ("Austria above the River Enns"), which, over time, became "Oberösterreich" (Upper Austria).